xbyrne/glq_mpia/README.md

 ## SED fitting

-The program `quasar_galaxy_fit.py` fits models of quasars, galaxies, and lensed quasars to the spectra of the
+The program `quasar_galaxy_fit.py` fits models of quasars, galaxies, and lensed quasars to the photometry of the objects in the group identified by the neural network